 Arriving by National Rail or Tube, leaving by Tram

-The tram boarding validators at Wimbledon have recently been specially programmed to end any valid open rail journey before deducting the tram fare.
-This means that you don’t need to touch on any other validators apart from the ones on platform 10.
+The tram boarding validators at Wimbledon are specially programmed to end any valid open rail journey before deducting the tram fare.
+This means that you don’t need to touch on any other validators apart from the ones on platforms 10a/b.
 Don’t worry if you do touch out on either the entry/exit validators on platforms 1-4, or the ones on platform 9, because that will still work.
-Before boarding the tram you must touch in on the tram validators facing the tram on platform 10.
+Before boarding the tram you must touch in on the tram validators facing the trams on platforms 10a/b.
 As above, you should not use the pink validators on the mini concourse in front of platforms 1-4.

 Arriving by National Rail, leaving by Tube, or vice-versa